MinAungHtun/C-sharp-random-story-generator/README.md

 This project was done in my younger years (2017) and the codes will not scale well I personally don't have time to optimize the codes
 You need to add hashing algorithm for password
+All of the algorithms and neural networks are built from scratch by myself